Australian Conservatives: Party foundation

 On 7 February 2017, Bernardi announced his resignation from the Liberals through a speech in the Senate, opting to advance the Australian Conservatives as a political party, and sit on the Senate crossbench as its leader.
 In his speech, Bernardi claimed that "the level of public disenchantment with the major parties, the lack of confidence in our political process and the concern about the direction of our nation is very, very strong", and rationalised the creation of the Conservatives as a political party with the "need to find a better way".
 Bernardi also cited the resurgence and rise of conservative parties such as Pauline Hanson's One Nation as proof of such.
 Although dissatisfaction with the leadership of the Coalition was still shared by many in Parliament, numerous members have since denied any intention to join the Australian Conservatives, with most of them strongly criticising Bernardi—some described his move as a "betrayal".
 Tony Pasin, in particular, described Bernardi's move as unsurprising, "given the way that conservatives from South Australia are treated by the leadership of the Liberals".

 On 7 April 2017, Kirralie Smith—a former candidate for the Australian Liberty Alliance and a member of the Q Society of Australia and Senate candidate for New South Wales in 2016—joined the party.
 The Australian Liberty Alliance discussed the prospect of merging with the Australian Conservatives, but ultimately declined the offer.
 Australian Conservatives was registered as a political party with the Australian Electoral Commission on 12 April 2017.
 Later that month, the party formed a Senate voting bloc with the Liberal Democratic Party Senator David Leyonhjelm.
 The party issued a policy release in April 2017 urging party members to petition major chocolate companies to oppose Easter Eggs being renamed Holiday Eggs.
 The release caused confusion on the grounds that there was no evidence any major chocolate company had ever done that in Australia, or that anyone had ever asked them to.

 In May 2017, Bernardi met the national and Victorian state leadership of the Australian Christians to discuss a merger between the two parties.
 On 26 June 2017 it was revealed that Victorian MLC Rachel Carling-Jenkins was leaving the Democratic Labour Party to join the Australian Conservatives.
 The Democratic Labour Party declined an offer to merge with the Australian Conservatives.
 On 11 August 2017, former federal Liberal MP Dennis Jensen announced that he was defecting to the Australian Conservatives, and urged Liberal Party members in Western Australia to join him.
 In September 2017, the Victoria state leadership of the Australian Christians merged between the two parties.

 In February 2018, Lyle Shelton resigned from his lobbying position at Australian Christian Lobby to enter party politics, joining the Australian Conservatives as federal communications director.
-It has been speculated that he will be one of the party's candidates at the next federal election.
 Later that month, former One Nation Senator Fraser Anning joined the party's voting bloc in the Senate, but remained an independent Senator.